 Longer answer: The special way we are writing and recording the score requires folks I am already hard at work with (who I have been working with for a long time) who understand the equipment, style of the movie, and what I am trying to achieve with the way it is scored, going against most traditional sounds and emotional cues in favor of something more authentic to the experience we are creating in 'HOW THE sky WILL MELT.'

 Music in my projects is always being discussed and worked on, to some degree, right alongside production.
 Both the visual and musical aspects of the film go into post-production together.
 They exist as a co-dependent singular idea right out of the gate.

 Thanks!
 Get a shout out on Twitter, Facebook, Tumblr, and the occasional rooftop + Exclusive Kickstarter updates.Estimated delivery:

 A digital download of the original, full-length ‘How The Sky Will Melt’ SOUNDTRACK (recorded, mixed, and mastered on an array of analogue hardware and modern computers) + the shout out’s mentioned above.Estimated delivery:

 You'll get the HD DOWNLOAD of the completed feature film and the 'Making Of' featurette + The digital download of the original soundtrack + The shout-out’s.Estimated delivery:

-The $25 rewards + A very limited edition, signed DVD of the completed film sent your way, including a bunch of the extras we all like so much on DVDs.Estimated delivery:Add $15 USD to ship outside the US
+The $25 rewards + A very limited edition, signed DVD of the completed film sent your way, including a bunch of the extras we all like so much on DVDs.Estimated delivery:Ships anywhere in the world

 The $50 rewards + Each backer from this reward (and higher) receives a PAIR OF TICKETS to a private, invite-only screening being held in Boise, ID (date TBD after completion of the film) for cast and crew.
 (Does not include travel or accommodations.)Estimated delivery: